aimat-lab/AutoSlurm/README.md

 This will run all 4 tasks in parallel and automatically assigns one GPU to each task.

-If you simply want to run the exact same command multiple times in parallel, you can also use the cmdx`i` shorthand notation:
+If you simply want to run the exact same command multiple times in parallel, you can also use the cmdxi shorthand notation:

 ```bash
 aslurm -cn horeka_4gpu cmdx4 python train.py
 ```

-cmdx`i` will simply repeat the following command `i` times, yielding 4 tasks.
+cmdxi will simply repeat the following command `i` times, yielding 4 tasks.
 This can be helpful when generating the final results of a research paper, where the experiments need to be repeated multiple times to test reproducibility.